lhuang-pvamu/Parallel-Computing-Code/Python/ReadMe.md

 https://docs.anaconda.com/anaconda/navigator/

 You need to set up your Python enviroments first.
-Download the environment.xml in the github repository under Python/Env and use it as the imported enviroment file.
+Download the environment.yml in the github repository under Python/Env and use it as the imported enviroment file.

 - Select the Environments in Anaconda Navigator, and then click the import button.